 The test contains an internal control (C line) which should exhibit a burgundy colored line of the immunocomplex of the control antibodies, regardless of color any color development on the T line.
 If the C line does not develop, the test result is invalid, and the specimen must be retested with another device.

 REAGENTS AND MATERIALS PROVIDED

-- Individually sealed foil pouches containing:
+1. Individually sealed foil pouches containing:

-- a.
-One cassette device

-- b.
-One desiccant 2 Plastic droppers
+- One cassette device - One desiccant 2.
+Plastic droppers

-- Plastic droppers

-One package insert (in

-One package insert (instruction for use)
+3. One package insert (instruction for use)

 MATERIALS MAY BE REQUIRED AND NOT PROVIDED